The First Step to Becoming a Doula

 This specialized workshop is designed for healthcare providers who want to integrate a doula-informed approach into their care.

-By blending the evidence-based practices of doula support with clinical expertise, this training highlights how doula-informed care improves outcomes, enhances patient satisfaction, and fosters a more compassionate, holistic birth environment.
+By blending the evidence-based practices of doula support with clinical expertise, this Birth With Ease® Hospital Doula training highlights how doula-informed care improves outcomes, enhances patient satisfaction, humanizes healthcare, and fosters a compassionate environment.

-Participants gain practical tools to support families physically, emotionally, and educationally—skills that strengthen patient trust and help create a more positive, collaborative birth experience.
+Participants gain practical tools to support families with skills that strengthen patient trust and a more positive, collaborative birth experience.

 Join the waitlist.

-Be the first to know when new trainings, workshops, or membership spots open!
+Be the first to know when new Birth With Ease® trainings, workshops, or membership spots open!
 Add your name to our waitlist and we’ll reach out with updates, opportunities, and next steps to get you connected.

 Join the Waitlist